serverless/serverless/docs/providers/cloudflare-workers/guide/deploying.md

 serverless deploy
 ```

 Use this method when you have updated your Function, Event or Resource configuration in `serverless.yml` and you want to deploy that change (or multiple changes at the same time) to your Cloudflare Worker.
+If you've made changes to any of your routes since last deploying, the Serverless Framework will update them on the server for you.

 ### How It Works
 The Serverless Framework reads in `serverless.yml` and uses it to provision your Functions.

-For each defined function in your `serverless.yml` file, the Framework will create a Cloudflare Workers script.
+For each defined Function in your `serverless.yml` file, the Framework will create a Cloudflare Workers script.
+This means that only enterprise customers can declare more than one Function, but anyone can use [webpack](https://developers.cloudflare.com/workers/writing-workers/using-npm-modules/) to package their application into a single script.

 For example, let's take the following example `serverless.yml` file: